 With just a little effort, you’ll soon be able to enjoy fresh fenugreek microgreens in salads or as garnishes on main dishes.

 What Are Fenugreek Microgreens?

-Fenugreek microgreens (from the latin language Trigonella foenum-graecumare) are a type of edible green harvested before the grown-up version of fenugreek appears.
+Fenugreek microgreens (from the Latin language Trigonella foenum-graecumare) are an edible green harvested before the grown-up version of fenugreek appears.